 👉 An employer can assign the policy to the employee during employment for 3-5 years.

-👉 The company has the right to prevent any misuse of the policy, such as surrender or taking a loan against the term plan by an employee.
+👉 The company has the right to prevent any misuse of the policy, such as surrendering or taking a loan against the term plan by an employee.

-👉 An organisation can continue to avail of tax benefits post the pred-defined ownership period.
+👉 An organisation can continue to avail of tax benefits after the predefined ownership period.

 👉 If an employee leaves the company, the organisation can surrender the insurance plan or assign it to the workers as a part of their respective concluding advantage.